Armstrong Kessler Mansion

-Armstrong died from lung cancer in 1924, six years after the construction of his mansion.
-In 1935, widow Lucy Camp Armstrong Moltz and daughter Lucy Armstrong Johnson donated the property for the campus of Armstrong Junior College at the request of the City of Savannah.

 Location and site

-The Armstrong Kessler Mansion is located in Savannah's National Historic Landmark District at 447 Bull Street across from Forsyth Park.
+The Armstrong Kessler Mansion is located in Savannah's National Historic Landmark District at 447 Bull Street across Gaston Street from Forsyth Park.
 It is in Monterey Ward (the center of which is Monterey Square), one of twenty-four wards laid out in the form of James Oglethorpe's original town plan.
 Other notable structures on Bull Street in Monterey Ward are the Mercer House and Temple Mickve Israel.
-Six city lots were acquired to build the Armstrong mansion, and two existing houses were demolished to make room for the 26,000 square foot structure.
+Six city lots were acquired to build the Armstrong mansion, and two existing houses were demolished to make room for the 26,000-square-foot structure.
 The entire site, including carriage house and grounds, is 0.5 acres.

 Original design

-The mansion was designed by the architect Henrik Wallin (1873-1936) in 1917 in an Italian Renaissance Revival style with interior elements of various established and experimental styles.
+The mansion was designed by the architect Henrik Wallin in 1917 in an Italian Renaissance Revival style with interior elements of various established and experimental styles.
 The ten-bedroom home has nearly 26,000 square feet of living area.
 It is three stories over a full garden level with Granite balustraded terraces at each level.
 A broad hemicycle colonnade extending toward Bull Street offers a prospect of Forsyth Park.
 Other design features include a porte-cochère that opens into a side garden, an orangery, loggia, and sunporch.
-Exterior materials are granite and glazed brick.
+The exterior materials are granite and glazed brick.
 Bronze entry doors were fabricated by Bonachek of New York, with other doors in steel with bronze hardware.
-Windows were fabricated of steel and bronze by International Casement Company, now Hope Windows, which features the home in their promotional materials.
+Windows were fabricated of steel and bronze by International Casement Company, now Hope Windows, which features the home in its promotional materials.

 The attached carriage house was also three stories, having two garage bays designed for automobiles with front and rear entrances from the street or from the alley (or “lane” as they are called in Savannah).
 Living quarters were between and above the garages.
 The street entrances thus approached the carriage house through the garden creating a circular drive, with one side passing through the porte-cochere.

 The landscape plan consisted of two formal yards on either side of a wide graduated approach to the front entrance, orchestrated to match the grandeur of the main hall.
 The effect in front carried through to the rear, where a second entrance under the porte-cochere faced a large rear garden.
 Front and rear grounds were enclosed with 200 feet of ornate iron fencing resembling that of Buckingham Palace.

 Interior design

-The main hall was designed with Italian limestone claddings with ornate plaster ceilings and cornices.
+The main hall was designed with Italian limestone claddings, ornate plaster ceilings, and cornices.
 Floor-length windows, cornices, panels, friezes, and details reflecting a range of styles are found throughout the interior.
-Rooms drew from various period styles including Georgian, Adamesque, Jacobean, and even Arts and Crafts.
-The house was fully electrified, and had a central vacuum system, recirculating hot water, and a ten port shower in the master bathroom.
+Rooms drew from various period styles, including Georgian, Adamesque, Jacobean, and even Arts and Crafts.
+The house was fully electrified, with a central vacuum system, recirculating hot water, and a ten-port shower in the master bathroom.